surhudm/savitzky_golay_with_errors/README.md

 almost all data inherently comes with noise, and the noise properties can differ from point to point.
 This python script improves upon the traditional Savitzky-Golay filter by accounting for errors or covariance in the data.

+The inputs and arguments are all modelled after scipy.signal.savgol_filter